apache/nuttx/boards/arm/lpc54xx/lpcxpresso-lpc54628/README.txt

        not enabled

     3. SDRAM support is enabled and the SDRAM is added to the system heap.
-       The ramtest application is not enabled.
+       The RAM test application is not enabled.

     4. This configuration does not include support for asynchronous network initialization.
 As a consequence, NSH must bring up the network